-In the idealised, frictionless semi-geostrophic limit, frontogenetic motions acting on a baroclinic zone cause the collapse of the cross-frontal scale to zero in a finite time (Hoskins and Bretherton, 1972).
-Whilst in reality this collapse is halted by other processes neglected in that model, albeit not fully-understood ones, observed frontal zones are often found to be narrower than can be resolved by current NWP models.
-Therefore the modeled frontal widths are typically set artificially by (implicit or explicit) numerical diffusive effects, rather than by resolved physical motions.
+In the idealized, frictionless semigeostrophic limit, frontogenetic motions acting on a baroclinic zone cause the collapse of the cross-frontal scale to zero in a finite time (Hoskins and Bretherton 1972).
+While in reality this collapse is halted by other processes neglected in that model, albeit not fully understood ones, observed frontal zones are often found to be narrower than can be resolved by current NWP models.
+Therefore, the modeled frontal widths are typically set artificially by (implicit or explicit) numerical diffusive effects, rather than by resolved physical motions.
 The degree to which the prediction of associated high-impact weather is affected by this limitation is not understood.

-Operational local-area forecast models are now approaching convection-permitting grid spacings of O(1 km) (Clark et al., 2016).
-In such models deep tropospheric convection is at least partially-resolved (Lean et al., 2008) and fronts with cross-frontal scales of several kilometers should be partially represented.
-However boundary-layer turbulence, which is known to strongly influence frontal structure and the representation of associated high-impact surface weather, remains poorly resolved at these resolutions (e.g. Williams, 1974; Sinclair and Keyser, 2015).
-Development is also underway at several forecasting centres on experimental local-area NWP models with sub-kilometer resolutions, down to O(100 m) grid spacings.
-In this case, shallow boundary-layer convective motions will also be partially-resolved, resulting in a reduced need for the parametrization of non-local boundary-layer mixing.
-Such models have been shown to have an improved representation of summertime UK convection (Stein et al., 2015; Hanley et al., 2015), cold-pooling in valleys (Vosper et al., 2013), the formation of marine stratocumulus (Boutle et al., 2014) and the formation of tornado-like structures in free-running simulations over the US Great Plains (Hanley et al., 2016).
-However, the validation of such models for fast-moving dynamical features such as fronts is problematic due to limitations on domain size and a lack of suitable observations.
+Operational local-area forecast models are now approaching convection-permitting grid spacings of O(1) km (Clark et al. 2016).
+In such models deep tropospheric convection is at least partially resolved (Lean et al. 2008) and fronts with cross-frontal scales of several kilometers should be partially represented.
+However, boundary layer turbulence, which is known to strongly influence frontal structure and the representation of associated high-impact surface weather, remains poorly resolved at these resolutions (e.g., Williams 1974; Sinclair and Keyser 2015).
+Development is also underway at several forecasting centers on experimental local-area NWP models with subkilometer resolutions, down to O(100) m grid spacings.
+In this case, shallow boundary layer convective motions will also be partially resolved, resulting in a reduced need for the parameterization of nonlocal boundary layer mixing.
+Such models have been shown to have an improved representation of summertime U.K. convection (Stein et al. 2015; Hanley et al. 2015), cold pooling in valleys (Vosper et al. 2013), the formation of marine stratocumulus (Boutle et al. 2014), and the formation of tornado-like structures in free-running simulations over the U.S. Great Plains (Hanley et al. 2016).
+However, the validation of such models for fast-moving dynamical features such as fronts is problematic because of the limitations on domain size and a lack of suitable observations.

-In this study, the representation of a mature ana-type cold front in a highresolution NWP model is interrogated across a range of model resolutions with gridspacings of 12 km down to 100 m.
-A key feature is the use of novel in situ aircraft observations which include a closed-circuit around the front within the boundary-layer.
+In this study, the representation of a mature ana-type cold front in a high-resolution NWP model is interrogated across a range of model resolutions with grid spacings of 12 km down to 100 m.
+A key feature is the use of novel in situ aircraft observations that include a closed circuit around the front within the boundary layer.
 This observational strategy enables the direct evaluation of area-average vorticity and convergence at the front via circuit integral techniques.
-Since the front is fast-moving, the aircraft circuit is not closed in the Earth-relative frame of reference, but rather is designed with the aim of being approximately closed in the frame of reference moving with the front.
-Together with observations of local wind speeds and vertical turbulent fluxes these provide a detailed evaluation of the convergence of the model with resolution against reality at a range of spatial scales.
-A series of nested numerical simulations is employed, spanning the range from a traditional NWP model (12 km grid spacing) in which both tropospheric and boundary-layer convective mixing are performed by parametrization schemes, through convection-permitting resolutions in which the convection scheme is switched off (2.2 km and 1.5 km grid spacings) and down to sub-kilometer resolution models (500 m, 200 m and 100 m grid spacings) in which both the convection scheme and the non-local boundary-layer mixing scheme are switched off.
+Since the front is fast moving, the aircraft circuit is not closed in the

+Earth-relative frame of reference but rather designed with the aim of being approximately closed in the frame of reference moving with the front.
+Together with observations of local wind speeds and vertical turbulent fluxes, the circuit integrals provide a detailed evaluation of the convergence of the model with resolution against reality at a range of spatial scales.
+A series of nested numerical simulations is employed, spanning the range from a traditional NWP model (12-km grid spacing) in which both tropospheric and boundary layer convective mixing are performed by parameterization schemes, through convection-permitting resolutions in which the convection scheme is switched off (2.2- and 1.5-km grid spacings) and down to subkilometer resolution models (500-, 200-, and 100-m grid spacings) in which both the convection scheme and the nonlocal boundary layer mixing scheme are switched off.